 Whitfield is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Whitfield is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Whitfield who work in healthcare (37.21%), teaching (25.58%), and office and administrative support (23.26%).

-Whitfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Whitfield does not have a public transit system used by locals to get to and from work.

 The per capita income in Whitfield in 2022 was $5,348, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $21,392 for a family of four.
 However, Whitfield contains both very wealthy and poor people as well.
 Whitfield also has one of the higher rates of people living in poverty in the nation, with 79.55% of its population below the federal poverty line.